MIPI Security Framework

 End-to-End Security Extent

-Whereas other sensor security methods protect only the link layer, the MIPI Security Framework delivers application-level protection across all physical attack points.
+Whereas other sensor security methods protect the link layer, the MIPI Security Framework delivers application-level protection across all physical attack points.
 In this way it is “end-to-end,” or “silicon to silicon,” in that the security transcends all link layer components to provide security from the source of sensor data in sensor silicon to the ultimate sink of that data in system-on-chip (SoC) silicon.
 Security is applied to both data streams, and command and control data.

 Further, this end-to-end protection is guaranteed irrespective of the underlying communication network topology (e.g., unicast, multicast, daisy-chain topology), providing complete flexibility for the developer to leverage any combination of underlying network components (such as bridges, aggregators and forwarding elements) to achieve the most efficient solution for their application.